Catherington Lith

 1. Leave the car park, cross the road and turn left along the pavement.
 Walk through the black wooden lychgate that you will shortly pass on your right into the churchyard.
 Pass the church on your left and at the far boundary there is a gate in the hedge with a footpath sign leading out into a paddock.

-4. Look out for a little information board about bluebells, as this marks the point where children can look for the first carvings.
-If you go up the path by the sign and turn right after a few metres, you should see two carved tree trunks with dragons and castles.
+4. Continue along the path and you will see carving two at the side of the path.
+After this, look out for a little information board about bluebells, as this marks the point where you should look for the carving three.
+You need to go up the path by the sign and turn right after a few metres.
+There are two carved tree trunks with dragons and castles.
 Return to the main path to continue the walk.

 8. If you want to finish your walk, you can turn right at the road to return to the car park.
 If you fancy finding another couple of carvings with only a small bit of extra distance, cross the road and take the footpath opposite going to the left of a house with a ship in the window.
 The path passes narrowly between properties before opening to an orchard.
 Cross the orchard on the permissive footpath to the opposite side.
 Here you will meet a path *.
 Turn right to find the carving of Hooty the Owl.
 Continue past Hooty and take the path across Parsonage Field.
 This will lead you to the road or the car park.